3 Tips for Sending Effective Appointment Reminders

 Automated appointment reminders have been shown to increase no-shows by as much as 80%.
 This staggering number is a direct effect to any businesses’ bottom line.
 But, more importantly, how you use this feature can have a big impact on your results and your customer experience.
 Here are three tricks everyone should know when they use automated appointment reminders.

-Learn Your Magic Number
+Tip #1: Learn Your Magic Number

 One way to know for sure if you’ve hit that magic number is to simply ask your patients.
 Patient feedback is very important to the vitality of a practice.
 Automated appointment reminders and SMS communication can be a useful tool in collecting feedback.
 You can send out surveys directly to your patients with these platforms and offer a convenient way for them to respond.
 So don’t be afraid to ask if your reminders are effective or if you need to scale them back a touch.

-Send Your Automated Appointment Reminder Before Your Cancellation Fee Kicks In
+Tip #2: Send Your Automated Appointment Reminder Before Your Cancellation Fee Kicks In

-Every practice has a cancellation policy.
+Your businesses most likely has a cancellation policy.
 While the policy itself may vary, most do include some version of penalty once the policy has been violated.
 Regardless of your policy or penalty, sending an appointment reminder before the cancellation fee kicks in can prevent your patient from an unpleasant experience.

-Ask For Confirmation
+Tip #3: Ask For Confirmation

 If your staff is still taking time out of their day to make phone calls for appointments, they are managing a huge time sucker.
 Calling and leaving a voicemail leaves your staff with waiting for the patient to call back and confirm.
 This leads to higher call volume and more for your staff to manage.